OpenSourceDevelopement/tezosutilities/README.md

 This README would normally document whatever steps are necessary to get your application up and running.

+### In Breif ###

+* It uses conseiljs framework to create a public Key and Private Key that belongs to tezos BlockChain
+* Those keys can be activated in the tezos BlockChain
+* It also contain fileUpload service where we can upload files to amazonS3 directly using the multer-s3
+* This project is setup in configurable manner such that we can configure mongoDb for future use
+* The Account creation procedure is aldready been implemented in the /getAccount api .
+Its a post Request that has to be made via Postman or using Axios or fetch in reactjs/Angular .
+It returns the public and private Key.
+That can further be activated in the tezos BlockChain and used .
+* This repository also contains the http-service using which api calls can be made .

 ### What is this repository for? ###

 * Generates public and private key along with the pass phrase for the tezos block chain when we call /getAccount